ZeissS/velrok.github.io/source/_posts/2013-07-13-clojure-ggetting-started.markdown

 (require '(greenfield-clojure [util :as util]))
 ```

-Now this is very cumbersome and we already established that we prefere the `ns`
+Now this is very cumbersome and we already established that we prefer the `ns`
 version of things.
 So lets change it:

 ```clojure